tristen-tooming/AzureFunctionDemo/readme.md

 Returns `202`

+#### V1 vs V2
+V1 inserts message per attribute to the Service Bus and V2 insert full message to the bus.

+V1
+- Milliseconds key can be used in the blob naming
+- Uses more resources
+- Messages are in blob per revieved attribute
+- Can this be quicker? -- Connections are opened in pararrel, but REST API endpoint is then slower

+V2
+- Less resources and quicker
+- Messages are in the blob as recieved

 #### TODO:
 - Simplify code: Functions in to the same folder because we use the `MessagePOCO`?
 - Check if DATE() can be removed from MySQL scripts
+- API endpoint works quicker because no loop

 ## Implementation
 #### EmailAPI